Onion99/Transformers/README.md

 ## English

 ### Introduction
-Android Resource Review Plugin is a powerful Gradle plugin designed to help Android developers identify and manage duplicate resources during the build process.
-It effectively modifies asset files' SHA256 values to prevent duplicate resource
+Android Resource Review Plugin is a powerful Gradle plugin designed to help Android developers identify and modify resources during the build process.
+It effectively modifies asset files' SHA256 values to prevent duplicate apk/aab

 ### Features
 - 🔍 Automatically detects duplicate resources in your Android project